WHAT IS GUILT

 When looking at the harm done, the element of causation must be addressed.
 That means your actions must have caused the hurt feelings or damages.
 This is a tricky issue.
 It does not mean that you are off the hook.
 In the earlier example, if your friend could not qualify for the home purchase then you are not responsible for economic damages associated with the loss of sale.
-But, the causation analysis only applies to that element of injury or damage.
+But the causation analysis only applies to that element of injury or damage.
 It may not apply to other elements, such as “your breach of confidence” etc.

-(1) The more details in the announced list the easier it will be to eventually forgive yourself.
+(1) The more details you provide in the list the easier it will be to eventually forgive yourself.
 If you broadly state your actions, i.e. I outbid by friend, then the narrower the forgiveness will be.
 For example, you will continue to have guilt associated with breaching your friend’s confidence.
 You will continue to have guilt in failing to tell your friend (trustworthiness) what you did.
 You will continue to have guilt in securing an advantage over your friend (manipulation).
 The more specific you are the broader your self-forgiveness will be.

 (3) Identify how you hurt your friend.
 Details are important.
 Use as many emotion words as possible, such as I was dishonest, untrustworthy, uncaring, greedy, mean, betraying, etc. If you told your friend that you were going to bid on the property, then many of those emotions may not apply.
-But, others may still apply, i.e. greedy, uncaring, etc.
+But others may still apply, i.e., greedy, uncaring, etc.

 In addition to identifying the emotions, the actual facts need to be stated.
 She lost the home she wanted, she paid more money for a less desirable home, she lost trust in me as a friend, she had to drive further, her credit was diminished, she had to pay more for her loan, or the interest rates have gone up and she suffered emotional distress.
 Again, only those facts that were caused by your actions/inactions are covered.